-The six upstream WY classifications use as an index DWR's forecasts for annual unimpaired flow volume at the Yuba River at Smartsville.
-For a given year, the WY classification is adjusted five times - in February, March, April, May and October.
+The six WY classifications for these upstream projects use as an index DWR's forecasts for annual unimpaired flow volume at the Yuba River at Smartsville.13 For a given year, the WY classification is adjusted five times - in February, March, April, May and October.
 Each of the WY classifications is described below, and a distribution of WY classifications over the 41-year relicensing Period of Record (WY 1970 through WY 2010) is shown in Figure E2-1.

 - Extreme Critically Dry This WY classification is a very, very dry water year, and includes only WY 1977 from 1970 through 2010. - Critically Dry This classification of WY has extremely low streamflows in all seasons as compared to median conditions, due to a negligible snowpack and a lack of spring rain events to augment the flow.
 This leads to a dry watershed throughout the spring and summer months. - Dry This WY classification is typified by relatively low streamflows in the late winter and early spring due to a limited snowpack, and with no spring rain events to augment the flow.
 This leads to a dry watershed throughout the late spring and summer months. - Below Normal The Below Normal WY classification has a similar hydrograph shape to the Dry WY in the late winter and early spring due to a similar snowmelt, but these years typically have higher volumes of spring and early summer runoff that help to recharge the watershed during those months. - Above Normal This WY classification includes a relatively large snowmelt that starts in early spring and lasts through early summer, along with several storm events that cause spikes in the hydrograph throughout the spring.
 A larger than normal amount of flow can still be seen in the watershed by the end of the summer.
-In contrast to the Wet WY classification, there are no severe events that appear to have caused significant flooding during an Above Normal WY. - Wet The Wet WY classification includes similar snowmelt characteristics to the Above Normal WY type, but is distinct in that it includes either several large spring storms or an especially large amount of snowmelt runoff.
-These runoff events often dwarf the remainder of the hydrograph and can act as geomorphic flushing flows.
-The late summer and fall portions of the Wet WY hydrograph are similar to an Above Normal WY.
+In contrast to the Wet WY classification, there are no severe events that appear to have caused significant flooding during an Above Normal WY.

-26 These water year types are referred to as the "Smartsville Index" in Exhibit E.
+13 These water year types are referred to as the "Smartsville Index" in Exhibit E.